jcpeeps/RuDASA-2024/markdown/resources/resource/portal/hiv.md

 * The NDOH knowledge hub runs a free online training on Advanced Clinical Care (30CPD points) which is worthwhile doing.

-* The HIV clinician Society website has excellent resources – consider joining the society if you have a special interest in HIV.
+* The SA HIV Clinicians Society website has excellent resources – consider [joining the society](https://sahivsoc.org/Subheader/Index/join) if you have a special interest in HIV.

 * [Basic introduction to ARV guidelines Dr Muller](https://youtu.be/pDK9okgbDP4)